 Preparing for the Physician Licensure Exam is no easy feat.
 It requires years of hard work and dedication, as well as a deep understanding of medical concepts and principles.
 Many aspiring doctors enroll in review centers or take online courses to help them prepare for the exam.
 They also spend countless hours studying and reviewing their notes, textbooks, and other reference materials.

-The PLE is administered by the Professional Regulation Commission (PRC) twice a year, usually in March and September.
+The PLE is administered by the Professional Regulation Commission (PRC) twice a year, usually in March/April and September/October.

 Physician Board Exam Requirements